-Employee engagement is not about happy employees.
+Employee engagement strategies are not about happy employees.
 Happy employees impact organizational climate but may lack a commitment to impacting organizational goals.

-How I help your organizations build line of sight that will improve employee engagement:
+How I help your organizations build a line of sight that will improve employee engagement:

 Developing & Validating Your Core Message.